BlexFx/Resurse-Pack/README.md

-this is my resurce-pack for minecraft server
+this is my resurce-pack for my minecraft server